Los Angeles crime family: Dragna era

 When Lucky Luciano sent Benjamin "Bugsy" Siegel from New York City to Los Angeles to take control of their interests on the West Coast (including Las Vegas), he formed an uneasy partnership with Dragna.
 Siegel was able to get independent bookies to pay tribute to Dragna's already flourishing gambling business.
 Aside from this however, Dragna resented Siegel's power to infiltrate unions in the movie industry.
 Siegel made millions extorting movie production companies and only had to pay Dragna a tribute for working on his territory.
 With New York on Siegel's side, there was little Dragna could do to take control of The Commission's grip of the city.
 The main reason Siegel came to California was to organize a horse racing wire service on the West Coast for the National Syndicate, which Siegel and Dragna worked closely together on setting up.
 Dragna and Siegel tried many methods to take over Continental Press Service (the main wire service at the time).
-Attempts to buy out the company and to strong arm its owners didn't work, so they set up their own company called Trans-America.
+Attempts to buy out the company and to strong-arm its owners did not work, so they set up their own company called Trans-America.
 The Chicago Outfit eventually took over rival Continental Racing Services and gave the entire percentage of the racing wire on the West Coast to Dragna, enraging Siegel.